 Virtual steering wheel rotation limit is oddly placed in the video settings under "View".
 This affects the maximum range your character will steer, which affects the input because the game maps the full range of the analog stick to the full range of steering regardless of what the steering range is.
 The larger the range, the faster you will steer to fit into that range.
 Another problem is that different cars have different built-in steering ranges.
 Street cars give you a bit more than 360 degrees of steering, while race cars only give you 180 degrees.
-In order to keep the steering input consistent between cars, you would have to set the rotation limit to the shortest range, that is, 180 degrees.
+In order to keep the steering input consistent between cars, you should set the rotation limit to the shortest range, that is, 180 degrees.
 It is good enough for most cornering, but if you spin out, you will have a harder time turning the car around.

 If you want to use a wider range of steering to be able to turn more sharply on street cars, you will need separate input settings, and the game lets you save multiple configurations.
 Higher steering ranges will require more gamma and filter to compensate.
-Avoid having a wider range than you need so you do not accidentally oversteer.
+However, avoid having a wider range than you need so you do not accidentally oversteer.

 When you connect a large gear and small gear together, rotating the large gear will cause the small gear to spin faster than the large gear without any additional energy added to the system.
 In exchange for this faster rotation speed, a small gear cannot deliver as much torque, which is rotational force to accelerate something that spins, such as a wheel.
 A large gear uses its mass to provide more torque to make a wheel spin from rest, but it cannot spin as fast as a small gear, so a transmission system takes advantage of this behaviour to allow a vehicle to reach higher speeds.

 If you have ever rode a bicycle with multiple "speed" settings, you have first-hand experience of how vehicle transmissions work.
 When you ride a bike, think of your legs as the engine and the speed of your pedaling as the engine rotations per minute (RPM).
 When you ride on the lowest gear, which is the physically largest gear, you will find it very easy to pedal because you are leveraging the larger gear to apply more torque to the wheels to turn them, allowing you to easily accelerate from rest and get rolling.
-However, your legs will soon be pedaling quickly, but the bike will stop accelerating and not go very fast.
+However, your legs will soon be pedaling quickly, but the bike will not go very fast.
 Your legs have hit maximum RPM, so what you should do is shift up the gear.
 This adds some resistance, but then the bike will start moving faster and then it becomes easier to pedal again.
 Then you shift up again.
 When you reach top gear doing this, you will hit dangerous levels of speed.

 Gear ratios affect what speed each gear will reach before you need to shift and what RPM each gear will start with.
 Lowering the setting for an individual gear makes the gear physically larger, which reduces its top speed, but increases its acceleration as well as make it start at a higher RPM.
 However, this causes the next gear to start at a lower RPM since it starts at a lower speed, so it has to work harder to accelerate up to its own top speed.

 You want to set up your ratios so that each gear starts as close as possible to the engine's optimal RPM according to the peak torque indicated in the car's power graph, which you can check in the car's description.
 Modern race cars have a bright, colourful meter that will start lighting up when you are in the optimal RPM range, and you want the meter to start close to empty for each gear.
-Setting up the gears this way makes the most efficient use of each gear by working them across a wide RPM range before needing to shift up.
+Setting up the gears this way makes the most efficient use of each gear by working them across a wider effective RPM range before needing to shift up.

 The final ratio refers to the gear connecting the transmission to the wheels (i.e. the differential).
 This allows you to simultaneously adjust all of the gears at once to change the top speed without affecting the gear proportions, and it provides more granularity than adjusting the individual gears.
 Since this affects all gears, start off as low as possible and only raise if you need to extend the top gear because you do not want it to interfere with the acceleration of lower gears.
 Most likely, you will not need to raise this at all because lengthening the top gear will usually get you the top speed you need.